zxinfo-diy-electronics/zx-talkman/README.md

 | U2               |   1 | 74LS32                    |
 | U3               |   1 | LM386                     |

+# Other interfaces using SP0256 - and what I know about them :-)

+## Currah uSpeech
+Probaly the most popular speech interface for ZX Spectrum is the [Currah uSpeech](https://spectrumcomputing.co.uk/entry/8067/ZX-Spectrum/Currah_MicroSpeech), wich had suport in multiple [games](https://spectrumcomputing.co.uk/entry/1000081/Hardware/Currah_MicroSpeech).
+It comes with it's own overlay ROM and hardware to control it - making it easy to use from BASIC.
+Looks like it can be controlled by your own code, but that I need to investigate.

+## Cheetah Sweet Talker
+The [Sweet Talker](https://spectrumcomputing.co.uk/entry/1000063/Hardware/Cheetah_Sweet_Talker) is a simple interface, almost like this DIY - in fact the demo program [Chatbox](https://spectrumcomputing.co.uk/entry/10467/ZX-Spectrum/Chatbox) - can be used with this interface right out of the box (mainly because of simple address decoding).
+You can see it demonstraded in this [video](https://youtube.com/shorts/8_oEiTdBw0U)
+- Output data to port 7

 # Tools and useful links
 - SP0256-AL2 [Datasheet](https://www.bitsavers.org/components/gi/speech/General_Instrument_-_SP0256A-AL2_datasheet_(Radio_Shack_276-1784)_-_Apr1984.pdf)
 - Be aware [Genuine vs Counterfeit.](https://www.smbaker.com/counterfeitfakejustplainbad-sp0256a-al2-chips)